GenesisFR/DS1TroubleshootingGuide/README.md

 - if your game crashes at launch or slows down when moving the mouse, disable third-party overlays and frame limiters.
 - if you see a Windows cursor flicker in the middle of your screen, just tab out and tab back in.

+Note: these instructions won't work while running the game in windowed mode.

 ## Install Mageworld, The Lands of Hyperborea and the Ultima 5/6 remakes on the Steam version

 Normally, the Ultima remakes are meant for the retail version, but some people made guides to make them work on the Steam version: